craftercms/docs/source/new-ia/reference/index.rst

     * - Module
       - Description
     * - :ref:`Studio<newIa-crafter-studio>`
-      - The content authoring UI and services
+      - Studio provides all the content management services to enable authoring, management, and publishing of all content.
     * - :ref:`Engine<newIa-crafter-engine>`
-      - The content delivery services
+      - Engine provides content delivery services to power any type of Web or mobile application.
     * - :ref:`Deployer<newIa-crafter-deployer>`
-      - The content deployment system which moves content from Studio to Engine and Search
+      - The content deployment system which moves content from Studio to Engine and Search.
     * - :ref:`Search<newIa-crafter-search>`
       - The search engine that backs content authoring and content delivery
     * - :ref:`Core<newIa-crafter-core>`